 - idols/false gods

 From my experience and every single person I’ve talked to so far, when you cut out these elements from your life, negativity has less of a hold on you, and yes, YOUR MIND!

 Medicine absolutely can help.
-But our choices to other things in our own lives can help as well, sometimes, better.
+But our choices or boundaries to other things in our own lives can help as well, sometimes, better.